miho333/miho333/README.md

 Howdy!

-I'm a college student and currently most of my work and projects have to live in school cloud servers and classrooms for the time being.
-So this repo is going to look pretty inactive.
+I'm a college student so most of my current work and projects live in school servers for the time being.
+So this repo is going to look pretty inactive for the time being.
 But don't let the lack of nice green squares fool you!
-I am busting my hump daily learning data analytics, data management, and other necessary IT skills to eventually pivot my career into business intelligence.
-I'm happy to use Git but don't have much opportunity to make *meaningful* use of it at the moment and I'd rather have an honest display of my activity than script updates to look busy.
+I am busting my hump daily ldoing data analytics, data management, and other assorted IT and CS projects top prepare for my career pivot into business intelligence.
+I don't have much opportunity to make *meaningful* use of git at the moment and I'd rather have an honest display of my activity than script updates to look busy.

 Cheers!